chpalaiokostas/Introduction_to_Python_for_data_science/README.md

 To get the most out of the course you will need to have installed:

 * Python v3.6 or above at your system
-* Have installed numpy, pandas, matplotlib and seaborn
+* The packages numpy, pandas, matplotlib and seaborn
-* Have installed Jupyter Notebook
+* Jupyter Notebook

 The easiest way is to install Anaconda as it comes with all the modules we will use in the course and with Jupyter Notebook.